 In plumbing, pipe fittings mean joints or connections of different shapes and sizes.
 Their function is to measure the flow of liquids and serve as a joint between two pipes or as regulators.

 Fittings come in many different types.
 They are mainly classified based on their shapes and sizes.
 The most commonly used, well-known types of fittings are as follows.

 - Elbow Fitting: Elbows are bent fittings that work by changing the direction of liquid flowing across the pipeline.
 Elbow fittings can be found in many materials.
 Their use is widespread, and almost every plumbing system requires elbows.

 Material: Steel, Matte, or mirror polish.

 Working Temperature: Medium Temperature.

-Applications: Most common applications are in chemicals, food, and beverages.
+Applications: The most common applications are in chemicals, food, and beverages.

-- Tee Type Pipe Fittings: Tee type fittings are in the shape of the alphabet “T.” They have three openings.
+- Tee-Type Pipe Fittings: Tee-type fittings are in the shape of the alphabet “T.” They have three openings.
 One of them is an inlet, while the two are outlet openings.
 If three of them are unequal in size, they are called unequal tee.
 The tee fitting with three equal openings is called an equal tee.
-The outlets of a Tee type fitting are present at 90° to the inlet openings.
+The Tee-type fitting outlets are at 90° to the inlet openings.

 Product: Tee-type Brass Fitting.